The Rent-a-Bench Program

 Our friends at the Local Wood Initiative also have a full list of Maine-sourced wood:

 Participants are welcome to bring their own wood, but there are restrictions on the type of wood allowed on machines.
 Exotic woods can be extremely toxic, and certain types are not allowed in the community space for everyone’s safety and well-being.
-A full list of wood toxicity can be found here:
+Ask us if you have any questions!

 Please ask us if you have any questions or concerns.
 Our goal is to keep everyone safe and the machines in good working order.